MEugeV/MEugeV/README.md

 <h3> Hi! :wave: My name is Maria Eugenia Vogt.
 </h3>
 <br/>
 I´m an accountant and graduated in business administration venturing into the exciting world of programming as a FullStack Developer.
-I acquired knowledge in JavaScript, NodeJS, Express, PostgreSQL, Sequelize, React, Redux, HTML, CSS and Scrum.
+I recently finished my Full Stack Web Developer studies at Henry, gaining knowledge and experience in JavaScript, NodeJS, Express, PostgreSQL, Sequelize, React, Redux, HTML, CSS and Scrum.
+I would like to be part of a team where I can continue training and growing in this career.

 ## :heavy_check_mark: Languajes and Tools